RickStrahl/Westwind.AspNetCore/readme.md

 Helper to make it easier to use the DataProtector API to create secure tokens.

 * **UserState Helper**
-The UserState object greatly simplifies working with auth 'cached' token data more easily by storing a single value in a user claim or forms auth ticket that can be easily restored into an typed object.
-The class supports easily serialization and auto-loading from Claims.
-Can be extended by subclassing and adding your own values.
+The UserState object greatly simplifies working with auth 'cached' user data that can be stored across requests.
+Useful for caching things like username, main IDs to reduce data base lookups or simply to carry global values across requests.
+Data is stored either in an Identity Claim or a custom encrypted cookie.
+The class supports easily serialization and auto-loading and saving.
+Can be extended by subclassing and adding your own custom properties to track beyond several common ones.

 ## License